Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 You deal double damage to structures, objects, and constructs.

 ### Phisique: Ramming Speed
-You may expend a stamina die and run 40 feet in a straight line towards a wall, instantly ramming a hole the size of your body through it (This ability can pierce 40 feet of wood, 20 feet of stone, 10 feet of steel, 5 feet of lead, and 1 foot of magical metal like adamantium or mithril)
+You may expend a hit die and run 40 feet in a straight line towards a wall, instantly ramming a hole the size of your body through it (This ability can pierce 40 feet of wood, 20 feet of stone, 10 feet of steel, 5 feet of lead, and 1 foot of magical metal like adamantium or mithril)